Support

 Whistleblower: A whistleblower is an individual that raises concerns of wrongdoing regarding a business or entity and qualifies for whistleblower legal protections.

 Whistleblowers have protected rights: Whistleblowers have an important role to play in the ongoing development and governance of modern businesses.
 If appropriate processes are implemented, a whistleblower can be an important component of ensuring a company meets its legal and ethical standards.
 As a result, whistleblowers have a number of protected rights.
-These rights are protected as long as their reporting is considered legitimate in line with UK employment law.
+These rights are protected as long as their reporting is considered legitimate in line with UK law.
+Find out more by reading these FAQs.

-Content: This whistleblowing policy template can be used to outline how your organisation intends to respond to reports that constitute to whistleblowing.
-This includes information on who staff can report their concerns to, alongside explaining what types of reports are likely to constitute whistleblowing.
+Content: This whistleblowing policy template can be used to outline how your organisation intends to respond to reports that constitute whistleblowing.
+The whistleblowing policy template includes information on who staff can report their concerns to, alongside explaining what types of reports are likely to constitute whistleblowing.
 A whistleblowing policy will confirm the instances whereby a whistleblower is protected under UK law, and instances whereby the whistleblower may fail to secure legal protections.

 Benefits of using Docue's whistleblowing policy template

-Not only will a policy help your business to outline its approach to whistleblower reports from a legal standpoint, but it can also have a number of other benefits.
+Not only will using a whistleblowing policy template help your business to outline its approach to whistleblower reports from a legal standpoint, but it can also have a number of other benefits.
 These include:

 1. The business can resolve an issue quicker, as a result of encouraging a culture where employees report concerns of wrongdoing.